MEET THE AUTHOR

 Examples

-• Usually, students work so much with f(x) that they learn early that f(2) ≠ 2f.
-Therefore, use that to help them understand that sin(2) does not mean multiplying sine times 2 (which is nonsense anyway).
-This should help them avoid a mistake like (x)(sin(x) ≠ sin(x²)
+• Students usually learn early on that f(2) ≠ 2f.
+Use that structure familiarity to explain that sin(2) does not mean multiplying sine times 2.
+This should help them avoid a mistake like (x)(sin(x)) ≠ sin(x²)

 Example